garett09/afk-apartelle/README.md

 ## Changelog | Documentation

+#### -On 25 May 2021, the whole website was successfully finsihed thanks to the entire team that worked together day and night to complete the project on time.
+With this, the wesbite is under beta testing.
+If ever there are any isseus that came up, it will be fixed within the day.

 - On 24 May 2021, The citation page was finished and merged in the release branch.
 In addition, the team also solved the problem regarding the navbar not being responsive in the smaller devices as well as mobile phones.

 - On 23 May 2021, The contact us page was finished with Angular routing included, mobile responsive and fixed errors in the console.
 The team decided to put up a citation page so that the website is copyright free.